Vetal7777/dynamic-position-reminders/README.md

-# React Reminders App
+# Dynamic React Reminders App

 ## Overview

-This is a simple React-based Reminders application that allows users to create new reminders with titles.
+This is a simple Dynamic React-based Reminders application that allows users to create new reminders with titles.
 Additionally, users can change the position and scale of the reminders, providing a dynamic and interactive user experience.

 ## Features